icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

 ---

 {: .info}
-**tl;dr:** This blog will introduce the naive Yao's garbled circuit and state-of-the-art gate optimizations in fancy-garbling library(implementation of [BMR16](https://eprint.iacr.org/2016/969)).
+**tl;dr:** This blog will introduce the naive Yao's garbled circuit and state-of-the-art gate optimizations in fancy-garbling library (implementation of [BMR16](https://eprint.iacr.org/2016/969)).
 This blog also serves as a detailed writeup of DiceCTF 2025 NIL-CIRC.

 <!--more-->

 ---

 The writeup of DiceCTF 2025 involves only section [elementary-optimizations](#elementary-optimizations) and section [free-xor-offset-leak-attack](#free-xor-offset-leak).
 Readers familiar with the garbled circuit can skip to the final [section](#free-xor-offset-leak).
 For those who are not familiar with free-XOR techniques, reading the section [elementary-optimizations](#elementary-optimizations) is enough to understand the final attack.
 For those who are interested in the half-gate technique of fancy-garbling library, reading section [half-gate-technique](#half-gate-technique) is recommended.
-The solver can be found in [DiceCTF/nic-cir](https://github.com/tl2cents/CTF-Writeups/tree/master/2025/DiceCTF/nic-cir).
+The solver can be found my [ctf-writeups](https://github.com/tl2cents/CTF-Writeups/tree/master/2025/DiceCTF/nic-cir).

 ## Garbled Circuit